sitamgithub-MSIT/MalDetect/README.md

 3. Comet ML and TensorBoard will log the model evaluation metrics.
 4. The model can be used for prediction by running the flask app through `app.py` which uses the saved model and uses `predict_pipeline.py` for prediction.

-**Note**: The model training and evaluation process can be customized by changing the hyperparameters and configurations in the `config.py` file.
-With the help of Comet ML, the model training and evaluation process can be tracked in more detail.
+**Note**: The model training and evaluation process can be customized by changing the hyperparameters and configurations in the config.py file.
+Comet ML can help track this process in more detail.

 ## Results